notepad-plus-plus/userDefinedLanguages/README.md

 # Notepad++ User Defined Languages Collection

 Notepad++ supports around 80 programming languages for syntax highlighting & folding.
-For languages that are not in the list of languages with builtin suppoprt, someone may have created a User Defined Language (UDL) for adding syntax highlighting to the language and added it to this collection, or you can submit a UDL to this collection for others to use.
+For languages that are not in the list of languages with built-in support, someone may have created a User Defined Language (UDL) for adding syntax highlighting to the language and added it to this collection, or you can submit a UDL to this collection for others to use.

 To learn all about User Defined Languages: